jaapjanfrans/hybrid-app-workshop/README.md

 # Workshop Hybrid App Development
-## 3. Using the camera plugin
+## 4. Authentication using a MBAAS (firebase)
 ### Goals

-* installing a cordova plugin
+* installing Angularfire in our app
-* Creating a provider (=service)
+* connecting to our backend
+* Hooking up authentication

-### 3.1 Installing the cordova camera plugin
+### 4.1 Installing Angularfire
-Via the cli, install the cordova camera plugin.
-After installing, check if the camera
-### 2.2 Adding a profile picture
+AngularFire is an angular implementation of the Firebase API.
+Very useful for us since our app is angular and we want to utilize firebase services.

+Look up angularfire on github and install it.